isleofcode/ember-cordova/index.md

 #### corber announcement

-We have started moving the ember-cordova CLI into the corber project, which adds support for other frameworks.
+We have started moving the ember-cordova CLI into the corber project, which adds support for other Vue/React/Webpack.
 This repository is a mirror of the pre-forked, stable ember-cordova.
 We encourage you to try the corber beta.

+ember-cordova will continue receiving bugfixes, but most new feature development will appear in corber.
+Ember users will see no loss of features by migrating.

 Announcement details can be found [here](http://blog.isleofcode.com/announcing-corber-ember-cordova-vue/), the repository [here](https://github.com/isleofcode/corber) and documentation [here](http://corber.io).